POF-AC/POFToolBox/README.md

 C. Compiling the model and working with it
 ---------------------------------------

-1. Working with the java implementation
+1. Working with the Java implementation

-Create a java project with your favorite IDE and add all source folders that reside under "src".
-In order to compile and run the java code, you need to satisfy the dependencies litsted in B.
+Create a Java project with your favorite IDE and add all source folders that reside under "src".
+In order to compile and run the Java code, you need to satisfy the dependencies litsted in B.

 The file demo/demojava.java contains an example how to use the model.